 Keep a spreadsheet.
 Track your money spent, time spent and income at every stage of client development.
-Make sure that what you are pouring into is bringing in profit.
+Make sure that what you are pouring into is bringing in a profit.

-Tracking your time for everything you do for a client, including last minute changes, answering emails, etc… will help you plan.
+Tracking your time for everything you do for a client, including last-minute changes, answering emails, etc… will help you plan.
 You may be spending far more time on certain projects than you ever realized.
-If that is the case, make sure you make adjustments in the future and change the estimates you originally offer your clients, or change your own client engagement practices to increase your ROI.
+If that is the case, make sure you make adjustments in the future and change the estimates you originally offer your clients or change your own client engagement practices to increase your ROI.

 Set a standard.